LatinSuD/outline-simple/README.md

 # Outline-Simple plugin for GIMP
-A simple Outline effect for GIMP
+A simple Outline effect for GIMP.
+It works by adding a border to the content of a layer.

 # Usage
 1. Create a text layer (or any other layer), and make it the active one